WebDevStudios/Chat-Room/readme.txt

 * Some usability notes.
 * Prevent sending empty messages to chat
 * Fix conflict with Yoast SEO and excerpts
+* Add support for clicking user name and having it added to textarea

 = 0.1.2 =
 * Fix auto-scroll of the div down to new messages for Windows FF.